browserengineering/book/book/forms.md

     carried away...[^4]

 [^1]: In Python, you use the `ttk` library.

-[^2]: In real browsers, the web page can use the `width` and `height`
-    CSS properties to change the size of input elements.

 [^3]: Fun fact: HTML standardizes the `form` attribute for input
     elements, which in principle allows an input element to be outside